tommasocarraro-sony/recsys-agent/README.md

 In the first stages of this project, we dove into the LLM-based recommendation literature.
 In particular, we discovered three main techniques of integrating recommendation systems and LLM models:

-### 1. LLMs are used for content-based sequential recommendation
+### 1. LLMs are used for content-based sequential recommendation (feature extraction)

 In this spectrum of works, the LLM is purely used as a feature extractor.
 The textual content features of an item are passed to an LLM that generates the item representation.
 Then, the items in the history of the user are passed to this LLM.
 The LLM generates the embeddings for these items that are then aggregated to form the user representation.
 To understand if an item has to be recommended, the dot product between the user representation (formed by the aggregated embeddings computed by the LLM) and the target item representation is computed.
 In these kinds of works, the LLM needs minimal fine-tuning to adapt its space to the specific features of the recommendation dataset.
 It has been shown that these approaches can improve the sequential recommendation performance.